coglinev3/ansible-development/docs/getting_started.md

 This document will show you how to get up and running with this multi node [Vagrant](https://www.vagrantup.com/ "Vagrant") environment.
-If you are not familiar with Vagrant and  VirtualBox, then you should read thєse documents:
+If you are not familiar with Vagrant and  VirtualBox, then you should read these documents:

 * [Vagrant Documentation](https://www.vagrantup.com/docs/index.html "Vagrant Documentation")
 * [VirtualBox User Manual](https://www.virtualbox.org/manual/ "VirtualBox User Manual")